Making a Comeback After a Fall

 Instead of avoiding challenges, embrace them.

-Instead of giving up, give your best effort.
+Instead of giving up when it’s hard, try your best effort.

 Law 1: Embrace Challenges

-Imagine that you’re stuck in a dark, cold well.
+Imagine that you’re stuck on the bottom of a dark, cold well.
 Luckily, there’s a sturdy ladder that’s just tall enough to reach the surface.
-But the main thing you notice is that the cold is really biting, so you want to get nice and warm before you start the long climb to the top.
+But you notice that the cold is really biting, so you want to get nice and warm before you start the long climb to the top.
 You break the ladder into pieces and make a fire.
 It feels really cozy for a few hours.
 But then you realize your mistake: You’re stuck now with no way to get out.

 Embracing challenges is not about punishing yourself or suffering for its own sake.
 It’s about aligning your actions with your higher values and making choices that are better for you in the long-term.
-You start to see comfort as a preference rather than a necessity, and discomfort as something you can move through with intention.
-Each time you do, you prove to yourself what you’re capable of and deepen your self-respect.
+You start to see comfort as a preference rather than an absolute necessity.
+You also realize that a lot of wonderful things come after accepting discomfort.
+Each time you make choices based on this wisdom, you prove to yourself that you’re capable of overcoming fear and you deepen your self-respect.
 Therefore, instead of running away from your pain, take care of yourself, work harder, grow stronger, and embrace challenges that will deepen your integrity and improve the circumstances of your life.
 When you see this journey as serving your best interest, you’ll have a positive attitude that empowers you to keep going when it’s hard.
 That way, even when you make a mistake, getting back on track will be a return to something you love.

 Sometimes, self-sabotage begins on a sensual level.
 You experience something that sparks an intoxicating feeling, and then you want more of this initial sample.
 Lowering your guard to risky situations and behaviors, you ignore the potential consequences.
 The hope is to be swept away by some outside force—to cross the line without fully admitting you surrendered to the momentum that got you here.
 The illusion of being a victim makes feel like you can’t be held accountable.
 It’s a way we try to resolve the inner conflict between our desires and higher judgment.
-But deep down, you know the power that sampling has to provoke your desires and overwhelm your resistance.
-It’s just foreplay.
+But deep down, you know that sampling has the power to overwhelm your resistance eventually.

 A lot of times, we justify the mistake of playing with fire by saying that we’re just “testing our resolve.”
 But we don’t become stronger by playing with fire.
 It’s only leads to relapse.
 If you really want to develop strength, then face the challenges in important areas of your life and work hard to make life better.
 Don’t waste time loitering in places—online or offline—that spark desires for things you shouldn’t be doing.
-And when you can’t completely avoid such places, it’s best to minimize your time spent there and to be on guard, just like when you walk quickly through the city at night, being cautious of strangers until you’re safe at home.
+And when you can’t completely avoid such places, it’s best to minimize your time spent there and to be on guard, just like when you walk through dangerous streets at night, you’re very careful.

 Sometimes, self-sabotage begins on a mental or emotional level—where you disturb your mind on purpose, realizing intuitively that it will trigger desires for escape.
 You might dwell on resentful thoughts, feeling sorry for yourself and reasoning that you don’t deserve to suffer this way, and justifying a splurge to make yourself feel better.
 You might obsess over the “evilness” of addiction in a way that keeps your mind focused on it, until your adverse thoughts turn into desire.
 Whatever form this self-sabotage might take, disturbing your own mind is a strategy where you pursue a relapse indirectly while trying to avoid responsibility for your choices.